 - When surveyed, adolescents list their body image as the #1 concern in their lives

-This body dissatisfaction is a negative body image.
-It is something we parents need to be concerned about, because negative body image:
+This body dissatisfaction is negative body image.
+It is something we parents need to be concerned about because it is:

-- Is the beginning a pervasive low self-esteem that impedes healthy identity development in adolescents
+- The base of a pervasive low self-esteem that impedes healthy identity development in adolescents

 - And, in its most benign form, body dissatisfaction is time spent, worried, distracted from living and things that matter more: like who our kids want to be, what they want to do, and how they can contribute to the world